Fallout-Equestria-Remains/Extra-rooms/README.md

 ## General rules for adding rooms

-**Do not post impenetrable and unfinished rooms.** Of course, bugfixes are allowed, but it's better to avoid them.
+**Do not post impenetrable and unfinished rooms.** Of course, bugfixes are allowed, but it's better to avoid global room reworking.

 **Test** every new room **at least twice** before committing.